idaholab/moose/framework/doc/content/sqa/framework_sdd.md

 development requires either regression or unit testing for all new code added to the repository.
 The project contains several comparisons against analytical solutions where possible and also other verification methods such as [MMS](/mms.md optional=True).
-For stability, [!ac](MOOSE) maintains multiple branches to incorporate several layers of testing both internally and for downstream applications.
+For stability, [!ac](MOOSE) maintains multiple branches to incorporate several layers of testing both internally and for dependent applications.
 Finally, performance tests are also performed as part of the the normal testing suite to monitor code change impacts to performance.
 !template-end!